Preparation for IELTS

 To master any language is not a kids play.
 Hard work and perseverance always pays.
 So prepare yourself much before the actual exam date.
 Practice writing essays to know how early you candidate finish the essays in real time.
 Improve on your oral language by talking to your friends around you in English.
 Try reading and working out on interviewing skills.
 Listen to conversations and lectures in general.
 Learn as many as new words as possible to improve your vocabulary.
-Practice IELTS tests as many as possible.
-This will help you in finishing your IELTS test in time.
-It is important you practice the IELTS test with qualified examiners.
+Practice as many tests as possible.
+This will help you in finishing your test in time.
+It is important you practice with qualified examiners.

 - Book for a favorable date if you are ready to take the test,

-Try attending IELTS test courses recommended by British Council.
+Try attending the courses recommended by British Council.
 You candidate check the following URL to know more http://www.britishcouncil.org

-It is not necessary that everyone takes a course on the IELTS test.
-A candidate who is an expert already will be wasting his time by taking the IELTS test course.
-The local IELTS test center in your country candidate assist you on what course you candidate take.
-For free exercises in the IELTS test check the link http://www.ielts.org/practise.htm
+It is not necessary that everyone takes a course on the test.
+A candidate who is an expert already will be wasting his time by taking a course.
+The local test center in your country can assist you on what course you can take.
+For free exercises in the test check the link http://www.ielts.org/practise.htm

-Buying material for preparing for the IELTS test will never go waste.
-Every page you have bought will be useful for your IELTS test.
+Buying material for preparing for the test will never go waste.
+Every page you have bought will be useful for your test.

 The Real Preparation